 In August 2020, the Steinway and Sons Label released Mr. Fung’s Transcendent Beethoven album, following the label’s acclaimed 2019 release of Mr. Fung’s first installment of the complete Mozart sonatas.
 This Mozart album was called “undeniably bold” (AllMusic Guide) and praised by Boston’s WCRB as “heartbreaking”, adding that “Fung relishes the art of exploring Mozart’s characters – giving them freedom to breathe, and casting them in darkness and light to help reveal their humanity.”
 Mr. Fung can also be heard on more than a dozen accoladed releases by Pentatone, Orchid, Genuin, Yarlung, and Naxos.

-A sought-after pedagogue, Mr. Fung has given masterclasses and workshops at California State Northridge, Central Conservatory of Music (China), the Colburn School, Conservatorio di Bari (Italy), Duke University, Eastman School of Music, Florida State University, Hong Kong Academy for Performing Arts, Hong Kong Baptist University, The Juilliard School, National Taiwan Normal University, National Taiwan University of the Arts, Pennsylvania State University, St. John’s College, Tainan National University of the Arts (Taiwan), Texas Tech University, University of New South Wales (Australia), and Yale School of Music.
-A frequent adjudicator of competitions, Mr. Fung served as a jury member for the Steinway & Sons Piano Competition, the MTNA competitions, the Southeast Young Artist Piano Competition, the Pacific Youth Piano Competition, the 2MBS Young Virtuoso Award in Australia, the Bader & Overton Canadian Piano Competition, and the Australian Music Foundation Scholarships.
-His students have been accepted to leading institutions including Juilliard, New England Conservatory, Eastman, Manhattan School of Music, Indiana, and Michigan, and regularly win prizes at national and international competitions.
+A sought-after pedagogue, Mr. Fung has given masterclasses at leading institutions in the United States including the Colburn School, Eastman School of Music, Juilliard School, Northwestern University, and Yale School of Music, and internationally at the Central Conservatory of Music (China), Hong Kong Academy for Performing Arts, National Taiwan Normal University, National Taiwan University of the Arts, and the University of New South Wales (Australia).
+A frequent adjudicator of competitions, Mr. Fung served as a jury member for the finals of the National Steinway & Sons Piano Competition, the MTNA competitions, the finals of the Yale School of Music Concerto Competition, the Southeast Piano Competition, the finals of the 2MBS Fine Music Young Virtuoso Award in Australia, the Bader & Overton Canadian Piano Competition, and the Australian Music Foundation Scholarships in New York.
+Mr. Fung has served as Artist-Faculty at the Anchorage, Atlantic, John Perry, Lake George, Perugia, and Piano Week (United Kingdom) festivals.
+His students have been accepted to Juilliard, New England Conservatory, Eastman, Manhattan School of Music, Indiana, and Michigan, and regularly win top prizes at national and international competitions.